natir/page_perso/slides/pconbr/pconbr.md

 - k: size of kmer
 - a: minimal abundance of kmer to consider is a correct kmer
-- s: number of kmer need to be correct after a modification to validate it
+- s: number of kmer required to validate correction

 ---